niolabs/docs/docs/getting_started/locally.md

 The `first_project` directory is created in your working directory containing the nio project.

-### Download using git
+### Download using Git
-To clone the project template using git, clone the template, and initialize the submodules which contain the blocks.
+To clone the project template using Git, clone the template, and initialize the submodules which contain the blocks.
 ```
 git clone https://github.com/niolabs/project_template.git first_project
 cd first_project